Reviews

 Celestron Advanced VX 6″ SCT Review: Recommended Scope

-The Celestron Advanced VX 6” SCT is a jack of all trades, master of none - in contrast to Celestron’s often under-mounted and low-quality beginner telescopes, the Advanced VX 6” SCT package is an almost absurd inverse.
+The Celestron Advanced VX 6” SCT is a jack of all trades, master of none.
+In contrast to Celestron’s often under-mounted and low-quality beginner telescope offerings, the Advanced VX 6” SCT package is an almost absurd inverse.

 Celestron Advanced VX 700 Maksutov Review: Recommended Scope